gvwilson/thirdbit/src/fiction/eimin/index.md

 cursing when it didn't even break stride.

 One cart stood out from the rest.
-It was drawn by a pair of burros instead of one of the humpless camels the other carters used, and its spoked wheels would have come up to my armpits.
+It was drawn by a pair of camels instead of just one, and its spoked wheels would have come up to my armpits.
 Whatever occupied it was securely wrapped in dark blue canvas held in place with enough rope to rig a tents.
-Its driver sat with his back against his cargo and the burros' reins loose in his hand.
+Its driver sat with his back against his cargo with the reins loose in his hand.
 He wore darkly-patterned *deel* and a bright yellow turban, which meant either that he was from Ossisswe, or that he was a scholar,